-Decreases in LVEF have been reported with drugs that block HER2 activity, including Perjeta and Herceptin.
+Decreases in LVEF have been reported with drugs that block HER2 activity, including pertuzumab and trastuzumab.
 The incidence of symptomatic left ventricular systolic dysfunction (LVD [congestive heart failure]) was higher in patients treated with Perjeta in combination with Herceptin and chemotherapy compared to Herceptin and chemotherapy.
+In the adjuvant setting, the majority of cases of symptomatic heart failure reported were in patients who received anthracycline-based chemotherapy (see 2.6 Undesirable Effects).
 Patients who have received prior anthracyclines or prior radiotherapy to the chest area may be at higher risk of LVEF decreases based on studies with intravenous Perjeta in combination with Herceptin and chemotherapy.

-Phesgo and/or intravenous Perjeta and Herceptin have not been studied in patients with: a pre-treatment LVEF value of < 55% (EBC) or < 50% (MBC); a prior history of congestive heart failure (CHF); conditions that could impair left ventricular function such as uncontrolled hypertension, recent myocardial infarction, serious cardiac arrhythmia requiring treatment or a cumulative prior anthracycline exposure to > 360 mg/m2 of doxorubicin or its equivalent.
-Intravenous Perjeta in combination with Herceptin and chemotherapy has not been studied in patients with decreases in LVEF < 50% during prior Herceptin adjuvant therapy.
+Phesgo and/or intravenous Perjeta and Herceptin have not been studied in patients with: a pre-treatment LVEF value of $< 55\%$ (EBC) or $< 50\%$ (MBC); a prior history of congestive heart failure (CHF); conditions that could impair left ventricular function such as uncontrolled hypertension, recent myocardial infarction, serious cardiac arrhythmia requiring treatment or a cumulative prior anthracycline exposure to $> 360 \text{ mg/m}^2$ of doxorubicin or its equivalent.
+Intravenous Perjeta in combination with Herceptin and chemotherapy has not been studied in patients with decreases in LVEF $< 50\%$ during prior Herceptin adjuvant therapy.